 This command moves one or more files to a destination within a file system.
-Moving between filesystem volumes is not supported.
 If the destination is an existing directory, then the sources are moved into that directory.
 Otherwise, the sources are moved to the destination, as if the directory has been renamed.
 If a destination is not specified, the current directory is assumed to be the destination.